 The Whitefly Parasite (Encarsia formosa)

 This tiny parasitic wasp, lays its eggs — as many as 50 to 100 — in both pupae and later larval stages of the white fly, destroying them before they can become adults.
-The host larva turns black as the parasite deveWhitefly parasitic wasplops.
+The host larva turns black as the parasite develops.
 It emerges, depending on conditions, in about two weeks.
 The adults will also feed on the larval juices released when they puncture the larva.

-This tiny parasitic wasp targets prey by sensing the distress signals of infested plants as well as detecting the aphid’s honeydew sParasiticWaspAphidWiscEduecretions.
+This tiny parasitic wasp targets prey by sensing the distress signals of infested plants as well as detecting the aphid’s honeydew secretions.
 Once its prey is identified, it injects an egg into the aphid.
 When the egg hatches, the larvae begin to consume the aphid from inside.
 The new wasp then emerges from the rear of the dead aphid to seek out other prey.
 Surviving aphids react by emitting an “alarm” pheromone which causes the colony to flee, often falling to the ground where they die.

 These are only a sampling of “beneficial insects”.
 For every plant attacking insect, there is one or more beneficial insects ready to take up the fight to keep gardens, flower beds, trees and shrubs healthy and productive.
 In the event, gardens and landscapes become overrun with plant attacking insects, man needs to step in and help out Mother Nature.
 Take time and view these Do It Yourself suggestions.
 Not enough time to do it yourself?
-Then call a professional, they’ll know what to do.
+Then call a pest control professional, they’ll know what to do.

 I do not know about these insects.
 I just want to ask that is any cockroach beneficial because I am going to anti roach gel india in my garden.